skoczen/polytester/README.md

 Polytester works with any testing framework that runs in the shell (yo, that's pretty much everything on the planet), and ships with extra-smooth integration for lots of common frameworks including django, karma, protractor, and more.
 Polytester was built by [Steven Skoczen](http://stevenskoczen.com) at [BuddyUp](http://buddyup.org).
 If you're in school, and could use a study buddy, check us out!

-> NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 23, 2015 (two days in), `--ci` and `--failfast` have yet to be implemented.
->
-> But I work fast.
-Expect everything here to be supported early next week.

 # Installation

 ```